grmpl/UlanziAlarmClockTasmotaBerry/README.md

         #define USE_BERRY_ULP      // (ESP32, ESP32S2 and ESP32S3 only) Add support for the ULP via Berry (+5k flash)
         #endif
 ```
 - Icon-files have to be converted with netpbm-tools or convert from imagemagick.
-Necessary commandlines can be found in comment of IconHandler.be .
+Necessary commandlines can be found in comment of IconHandler.be.
+- This code is consuming a lot of memory and there is a lot of long running Berry code.
+It's running stable even with two animations on the date face, one of them having 50 images, but the system is running at the limit.